MagnusThome/RejsaRubberTrac/3Dprint/README.md

 - The STL files are in millimeters
 - Choose 100um (0,1mm) layers
 - Preferably print in PETG
-- To see the LEDs telling you if the sensor is turned on or off preferably print the housing part with white or translucent filament

 ## More designs